samarabbas/temporal-documentation-legacy/docs/03_concepts/01_workflows.md

 ## Overview

-Cadence core abstraction is a **fault-oblivious stateful workflow**.
-The state of the workflow code, including local variables and threads it creates, is immune to process and Cadence service failures.
+Temporal core abstraction is a **fault-oblivious stateful workflow**.
+The state of the workflow code, including local variables and threads it creates, is immune to process and Temporal service failures.
 This is a very powerful concept as it encapsulates state, processing threads, durable timers and event handlers.

 ## Example